 With a hint of Hugh Sullivan’s similarly wickedly fun misadventure The Infinite Man, Time Addicts revels in its paradoxical conundrums as each of the quartet tries to get even and/or everyone in the right time and place.
 Odlum’s amusingly acerbic feature debut shows oodles of promise, feigning deceptively dumb but landing on a smart-as resolution.
 Keeping you guessing whether everyone makes it home or not for Christmas (or any other date), this wild ride through time and tide waits for no-one.

-Time Addicts is in cinemas from 7 December.
+Time Addicts is streaming on Netflix from 7 June 2024.

 Actors: